rogerprz/gh-labs/.github/PULL_REQUEST_TEMPLATE/ppr_template.md

 - Dependencies
 - Anything else?

-## Reviewing your own PR checklist
+### Checklist
+- [ ] I have performed a self-review of my own code
   - [ ] Remove unused/commented out code
-- [ ] Remove duplicated code
+  - [ ] Refactor duplicated code/methods
-- [ ] Remove binding.pry
+  - [ ] Remove binding.pry's
   - [ ] Does the feature follow established design patterns
+- [ ] I have added tests that prove my fix is effective or that my feature works
+  - [ ]

+- [ ] I have made corresponding changes to the README
+  - [ ] Individual plugin README
+- [ ] My changes generate no new warnings
-- [ ] Refactor methods
+- [ ] New and existing unit tests pass locally with my changes